rheiland/CRC_v1.8.0/documentation/Quickstart.md

 If you have access to MATLAB (or Octave), we have a [detailed tutorial](http://www.mathcancer.org/blog/working-with-physicell-snapshots-in-matlab/) on how to visualize the
 MultiCellDS digital snapshots (.xml and .mat files).

+### Python

+If you want to use Python to visualize results, see this blog post http://www.mathcancer.org/blog/python-loader/ and also see various scripts in the `/beta` directory, e.g., `anim_svg.py`.

 ### ImageMagick